jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 52 Consideration of recommendations and approval or withdrawal of statement
-(1) In the case of a national policy statement, whether made in accordance with section 46A(3)﻿(a) or (b), the Minister— (a) first, must consider a report and any recommendations made to the Minister by a board of inquiry under section 46A(4)﻿(c) or 51, as the case requires, and consider the desirability of consistency with the Natural and Built Environment Act 2023; and
+(1) In the case of a national policy statement, whether made in accordance with section 46A(3)﻿(a) or (b), the Minister— (a) first, must consider a report and any recommendations made to them by a board of inquiry under section 46A(4)﻿(c) or 51, as the case requires; and
   (b) secondly, may—
     (i) make any changes, or no changes, to the proposed national policy statement as he or she thinks fit; or (ii) withdraw all or part of the proposed national policy statement and give public notice of the withdrawal, including the reasons for the withdrawal; and